Posted on April 7, 2017

 How to Protect Your Data at the Border

-Since the inauguration of Donald Trump, Customs and Border Protection (CBP) agents have been demanding that travelers hand over the passwords to their mobile devices at the border for agents to search and collect data at an alarming rate.
-In fact, searches have more than doubled to 5,000 this February compared to 25,000 in all of 2016.1
+Since the inauguration of Donald Trump, Customs and Border Protection (CBP) agents have been demanding that travelers hand over the passwords to their mobile devices at the border for agents to search and collect data at an alarming rate.1

 CBP believes that your Fourth Amendment rights don’t apply at the border and claims it has the right to search, confiscate and download personal data from your phone without a warrant or probable cause, regardless of your citizenship or immigration status.
-A recent investigation by NBC News of searches of American citizens at the border found that in the vast majority of cases reviewed 23 out of 25 Muslim passengers were singled out.2
+A 2017 investigation by NBC News of searches of American citizens at the border found that in the vast majority of cases reviewed 23 out of 25 Muslim passengers were singled out.2

 CREDO takes your privacy very seriously, and we strongly believe that discrimination or prejudice of any kind, especially by government officials pushing the limits of their authority or violating your constitutional rights, is absolutely unacceptable.
 CREDO is also fighting for immigrant rights at the border by pressuring Congress to pass the Access to Legal Counsel Act, which would give immigrants detained by federal agents at U.S. borders and in detention centers the right to access legal counsel and prohibit immigration officials from denying them food and water.³